istio/istio/releasenotes/README.md

 ### Issue

 While many pull requests will only fix a single GitHub issue, some pull requests may fix multiple issues.
 Please list all fixed GitHub issues.
 Issues written as numbers only will be interpreted as being reported against the `istio/istio` repo, while issues recorded as URLs will be read as the supplied URLs.

+## docs

+The `docs` field should be used to list related documentation.
+These will be turned into links and appended to the note alongside the issues.

 ### Release Notes